una-auxme/paf/doc/07_planning/Behavior_tree.md

 * Approach Intersection

-    Slows down and stops at line if a stop sign or a yellow or red traffic light is detected
+    Slows down and stops at line if a yellow or red traffic light is detected

 * Wait at Intersection